rodionmoiseev/c10n/core/README.md

 }
 ```

-Create a resource bundle with the translations (Russian in our case):
+Create a resource bundle with the translations (Russian in our case).
+Initial set of resource bundles can be generated using the supplied
+command-line utility or a [Gradle][gradle] task:

 ```
 -- src/resources/org/mycompany/myapp/Resources_ru.properties